Mortgage Loan Officers Are Not Exempt From Overtime Pay, Declares DOL

 To qualify as an exempt administrative employee under the FLSA, an employee's primary duty must be the performance of office or non-manual work directly related to the management or general business operations of the employer or the employer's customers.
 In determining whether this exemption applies to the mortgage loan officers, the DOL concluded that typical loan officers "have a primary duty of making sales for their employers," and thus the administrative exemption is inapplicable.
 The DOL cited the fact that most mortgage loan officers are paid primarily by commissions, are often trained in sales techniques, and are frequently evaluated based on their sales volume, to reach this conclusion.
 The DOL also noted that many employers defending themselves against FLSA lawsuits brought by mortgage loan officers argue that the employees qualify as exempt as "outside sales employees," not as administrative employees, and that courts have repeatedly found that such loan officers have a primary duty of sales, further demonstrating that the administrative exemption does not apply.

 In light of the DOL's new interpretation, banks and financial institutions who employ mortgage loan officers, or individuals with similar job duties, should carefully review these employees' job descriptions and duties to determine whether these individuals are properly classified under the FLSA.
-Varnum attorneys Beth Skaggs, Dick Hooker, Jim Stadler, and Joe Vogan are ready to assist with such reviews, or answer any wage and hour questions you may have.
-Please feel free to contact any one of them at 616-336-6000.
+Varnum attorneys Beth Skaggs, Dick Hooker and Joe Vogan are ready to assist with such reviews, or answer any wage and hour questions you may have.

 - Labor and Employment Advisory, January 8, 2021

 - DOL Office Clarifies President Trump's Executive Order on Implicit Bias Training for Federal ContractorsLabor Advisory, October 12, 2020